 Interviews were conducted in both English and Spanish.

-As is done routinely in surveys, results were weighted, or adjusted, to ensure that responses accurately reflect the population's makeup by factors such as the probability of selection for each college and university, by the differential response rate by male and female students, and to reflect the distribution of undergraduate students by geographic region of the country.
+As is done routinely in surveys, results were weighted, or adjusted, to ensure that responses accurately reflect the population's makeup by factors such as age, sex, education and race.
+In addition, the weighting took into account patterns of phone use _ landline only, cell only and both types _ by region.

-No more than one time in 20 should chance variations in the sample cause the results to vary by more than plus or minus 3 percentage points from the answers that would be obtained if all eligible college students were polled.
+No more than one time in 20 should chance variations in the sample cause the results to vary by more than plus or minus 3.9 percentage points from the answers that would be obtained if all adults in the U.S. were polled.

 There are other sources of potential error in polls, including the wording and order of questions.